Welcome to the

 Any concerns that may arise can be brought to any member of our staff or Religious Exploration Council, or the minister or president.
 For classroom concerns, we find it makes sense to bring the concern to the child's teacher first, then reaching out to others if the issue is not resolved.

 In our classes we make promises or covenants about how we will treat each other and what we will do to create and maintain a safe and sacred space.
-The nurseries have specific behavior guidelines.
+The Nursery has specific behavior guidelines.
 If children or youth have a difficult time abiding by the covenant or guidelines, we approach the situation with respect and care and work with a family to resolve any issues.